Voyage Across the 2HDM Type-II with Magellan: Acknowledgements

+The authors are immensely grateful to Alex Owen at QMUL for having restored the lost website and dashboard of the Magellan toolkit.
+We would like to thank also Ciara Byers for contributing to maintain Magellan and to revalidate the plots in the paper with the most recent data entered in HiggsBounds and HiggsSignals.
 The authors acknowledge the use of the IRIDIS High Performance Computing Facility and associated support services at the University of Southampton.
 EA, DE and SM are supported in part through the NExT Institute.
 EA and SM also acknowledge support from the STFC Consolidated grant ST/L000296/1.